Yun takes big lead at midpoint of Olympic skeleton race

-PYEONGCHANG, South Korea (AP) Yun Sungbin has spent thousands of hours at the sliding track his nation built for these Pyeongchang Olympics, studying every nuance and scrutinizing every inch.
+PYEONGCHANG, South Korea (AP) Yun Sungbin has spent thousands of hours at the sliding track his nation built for the Pyeongchang Olympics, studying every nuance and scrutinizing every inch.

 He knows it better than anyone alive.